CogentHub/HomeLoader/README.md

 ![logo](preview/Preview_0.jpg)

 # Regarding locomotion in the SteamVR Home Environment:
-I am using a modified version of the Environment Menu from Rectus (Scripted Item Test Range)..
+I am using a modified version of the Environment Menu from Rectus (Scripted Item Test Range).

 https://github.com/Rectus/destinations_range